pinax/pinax-eventlog/README.md

 `pinax-eventlog` is a simple app that provides an easy and clean interface for logging diagnostic as well as business intelligence data about activity that occurs in your site.

-Out of the box using this does write to the database.
+By default this app writes directly to the database.

-For small sites, it should be good enough to use inline but you might at some point want to consider wrapping calls to the `log()` method and queue them in a job manager like `celery` or `pyres` so that the calls become asynchronous.
+For small sites, it should be good enough to use inline but you might want to consider wrapping calls to the `log()` method and queue them in a job manager like `celery` or `pyres` so that the calls become asynchronous.

 #### History